 If your breasts are so large and heavy that they cause physical or emotional discomfort, you may want to consider breast reduction surgery.
-A breast reduction can help to give you breasts that are more in proportion with your body, and can help to relieve pain and discomfort.
+A breast reduction, also known as reduction mammoplasty, can help to give you breasts that are more in proportion with your body, and can help to relieve pain and discomfort.
 It may also help to reduce self-consciousness and unwanted attention while out in public.

 Call Dr. Gregory Brucato today at 203-431-7644 to schedule your breast reduction consultation.
 Our office welcomes patients from across Connecticut, including Ridgefield, Wilton, Danbury, and other nearby areas.

 Overly large, heavy breasts can cause a number of problems, including:

 Most patients find that their quality of life is greatly improved after having the procedure done.
 You may be able to embark on an exercise routine and live a healthier lifestyle, find clothes that fit well, and be freed from the chronic pain that results from carrying around heavy breasts.
 You may even gain a newfound self-confidence when out in public.

 You may be a good candidate for breast reduction surgery if you’re bothered by the size and heaviness of your breasts.
 You don’t necessarily have to experience chronic pain or other medical symptoms to be a candidate for the procedure; it’s enough if you just want to reduce your breast size for aesthetic reasons.

 In addition to wanting smaller breasts, the ideal breast reduction candidate: